We may earn affiliate commissions for the recommended products. Learn more.

 Malware detection is arguably the most critical job of any antivirus service.
 As such, it’s crucial to test it thoroughly to evaluate the provider’s capabilities.

-We tested malware detection by putting 10 malware samples onto the test device and then using TotalAV’s full scan to search for them.
-We also monitored CPU usage during this time to gauge the service’s impact on device performance.
+We tested malware detection by putting 150 malware samples onto the test device and then using TotalAV’s full scan to search for them.
+We also monitored CPU usage during this period to assess the service’s impact on device performance.

-The scan lasted 16 minutes in total and found 7 out of 10 malware samples, which is an adequate result.
+Out of 150 samples, the scan found 103, which is an adequate result.
 During this time, CPU usage ranged between 60% and 75%, which isn’t too severe and will allow doing other tasks while the scan runs.

 Ransomware test

 The ransomware testing process was similar to the previous malware test, where we planted 10 malicious samples onto the testing device.
-Additionally, we tested real-time protection capabilities in a controlled environment since antiviruses must prevent ransomware from even entering your system.
+Additionally, we tested the real-time protection capabilities in a controlled environment, as antiviruses must prevent ransomware from even entering your system.

-The research team tested both the quick and full scan to see if there was a notable performance difference.
-As expected, the quick scan took only 3 minutes, yet managed to find 9 out of 10 malware samples.
-Throughout the scan, CPU usage ranged between 70 and 85%, which is pretty severe.
-As for the full scan, it took a whopping 25 minutes, but the wait was worth it because it found all 10 ransomware files.
+The research team tested both the quick and full scans to assess any notable performance differences.
+As expected, the quick scan took only 3 minutes and managed to find 9 out of 10 malware samples.
+During the scan, CPU usage ranged between 70% and 85%, which is quite severe.
+As for the full scan, it took a lengthy 25 minutes, but the wait was worth it, as it found all 10 ransomware files.

 The final ransomware test evaluated TotalAV’s real-time protection in a controlled environment.
 The results were excellent because the antivirus detected all 10 ransomware samples and stopped them before they could do any harm.
 So, I can confidently say that TotalAV is an excellent antivirus program that protects against ransomware.